Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 Remember the Archimedes principle states that the upthrust or buoyant force is equal to the weight of the displaced fluid.
 In the case of a balloon, the displaced fluid is air.

-The force acting upwards = weight of displaced air ≈ weight of air inside balloon
+From Archimedes' Principle, the force acting upwards = weight of displaced air ≈ weight of air inside balloon

 Now imagine we make the balloon large so that it has a lot of space inside.